Revised November 29, 2021

 The reference to “the horn of salvation . . . in the house of David” can only be Messianic, for David came from the tribe of Judah.
 Zechariah, as a priest, came from the tribe of Levi.

 Let’s remember that the unmarried Mary was about three months pregnant at the time.
 She had spent those three months visiting Zechariah and Elizabeth.
 She may have even been present at John’s birth.
 Just imagine their conversations over those three months!

 Zechariah had no way of knowing whether Joseph would accept her as his wife.
 Therefore, Mary herself must have been a lineal descendant of David.
 That’s why the genealogy in Luke 3, which does not follow the path of royal succession, might very well be Mary’s genealogy.

 Zechariah then reaches even further back in time to recall the Abrahamic covenant.
 God had sworn an oath to Abraham, and he is always faithful to fulfill his promises.
 The consummation of that covenant would enable God’s people to serve him in righteousness and holiness without fear.

 Zechariah’s direct address to the baby John makes it clear that he was not the Messiah, but the one who went before him to proclaim his coming.
+But considering that the Jews had not acknowledged any prophet for 400 years, Zechariah nonetheless makes an astounding claim for him.
 John’s role was most clearly foretold in the last two verses of the Old Testament:

 Behold, I will send you Elijah the prophet before the great and awesome day of the Lord comes.
 And he will turn the hearts of fathers to their children and the hearts of children to their fathers, lest I come and strike the land with a decree of utter destruction. – Malachi 4:5-6